jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

 Representative PoC comments were:
-- “- "The config file defines which data should be exchanged, but communication happens over the network and keeps components separated"
+- The config file defines which data should be exchanged, but communication happens over the network and keeps components separated.

 From a technical perspective, considering preCICE's architecture and features: